Routing strategy

 }

-}Assuming you have followed the steps you should have gotten the created routing strategy as response.
-It should contain global routing config as well as a root node with a basic routing configuration, meaning all standard ratings and fences are present but inactive.
-The routing strategy itself will also be inactive until you activate it.
+}A successful request returns the created routing strategy.
+It contains a global routing configuration and a root node with a basic configuration where all standard ratings and fences are present but inactive.
+The routing strategy itself is also inactive until it is explicitly activated.

-We want to create a new condition that applies to orders having line items with pallet articles.
-Let’s assume the OrderLineItem will have a tag that looks as follows { id: ‘load-unit’, value: ‘pallet’ }.
-Using that we will build a toolkit rule part that evaluates to true if a line item with this tag.
+This example creates a new condition that applies to orders having line items with pallet articles.
+It assumes the OrderLineItem has a tag that looks as follows: { id: ‘load-unit’, value: ‘pallet’ }.
+This is used to build a toolkit rule that evaluates to true if a line item with this tag exists.

-The entities that will get evaluated are of the following schema:
+The entities to be evaluated have the following schema:

 {